Behaviour

 Behaviour Ambassadors

-Behaviour Ambassadors at Stanford School take a pride in spotting the amazing behaviours of our pupils in and around school!
+Behaviour Ambassadors at Laceby Stanford Primary Academy take a pride in spotting the amazing behaviours of our pupils in and around school!
 They look out each day for amazing manners and behaviours to their learning.
 Each day two new behaviour ambassadors are chosen.
 We have updated our Ambassador badges from Stickers and badges to Lanyards!
 The pupils love wearing these with pride for the day, showing all staff and pupils their important role.
 Each week, the behaviour ambassadors are shared and celebrated in our Celebration Assembly!

 Litter Picking Project